 With the break-neck pace of the modern world, finding somewhere to get away from it all for a little while is hugely underrated.
 Whether you just want to read the paper in a comfy chair with a pint, or nibble on something tasty with a creative cocktail by your side, these old-school drinking dens are just what the doctor ordered.

 Named after the nickname for an American Prohibition speakeasy, you can immediately tell how serious Blind Tyger is about creating a genuine old-school drinking den atmosphere – and they succeed.
-An easy-to-miss door on Cross Belgrave Street leads upstairs to a dark, luxurious bar, where the wide-ranging menu covers everything from craft beers to a mixture of classic and modern cocktails – such as the whiskey and thyme syrup Tar & Feather.
+An easy-to-miss door on Cross Belgrave Street leads upstairs to a dark, luxurious bar, where the wide-ranging menu covers everything from craft beers to a mixture of classic and modern cocktails – such as the chocolate bitters and coffee jelly Kouhii Old Fashioned.
 Once you’re in on the secret, you’ll find yourself coming back time and time again to enjoy the secluded atmosphere and killer drinks.

 Blind Tyger, 5a Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.

 Originally a barbershop, Remedy is now divided over two floors.
 Upstairs the mens’ hairdressers lives on, while downstairs they’ve embraced a potent combination of drinking and jazz.
 This down-to-earth watering hole has great grub and a stellar selection of wines, all at a reasonable price.
 Their local cheeseboard is one of the many highlights, especially when washed down with with local craft beers or strong coffee.
 Jazz and swing records fill the air during the day, but don’t miss their regular live music evenings.